ZKFIED-pro/ZKFIED/README.md

 7. **NEAR Protocol Registry** - Cross-chain evidence anchoring, public verifiability
 8. **Mina zkApps** - Succinct credential proofs, professional identity verification

-No servers to seize.
-No admins with god-mode.
-No metadata to leak.
-No evidence to tamper.
-No IP addresses to trace.
+This was it has no servers to seize, no admins, no metadata to leakn no evidence to tamper and no IP addresses to trace.

 ---

-## TECHNICAL ARCHITECTURE
+## TECHNICAL

-### System Components
+### our system

 ```
 Frontend (React/Vite/TS)